Martchus/tageditor/README.md

       controlling the event loop.
     - The script runs after tags are added/removed (according to options like `--id3v1-usage`).
-      So the tags present during script execution don't necessarily represent tags that are actually already present in the file.
+      So the tags present during script execution don't necessarily represent tags that are actually present in the file on disk (but rather the tags that will be present after saving the file).
     - The script is executed before any other modifications are applied.
 So if you also specify values as usual (via `--values`) then these values have precedence over values set by the script.